rokath/trice/docs/TriceConfigProjectImageSizeOptimization.md

 * For **X=8|16|32|64** and **N=0...12** selectively set `#define ENABLE_Trice`**X**`fn_`**N**` 1` to ` 0` for unused functions in project specific file `triceConfig.h`.
 * For **X=8|16|32|64** and **N=0...12** selectively set `#define ENABLE_TRice`**X**`fn_`**N**` 1` to ` 0` for unused functions in project specific file `triceConfig.h`.

-When having lots of program memory or using specific linker optimization you can simply let all values be `1`.
+When having lots of program memory simply let all values be `1`.
+With specific linker optimization unused functions get stripped out automatically.

 ##  4. <a name='LinkerOption--split-sectionsifsupported'></a>Linker Option `--split-sections` (if supported)